awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
-Policy size exceeds identity policy quota: "The {{policySize}} characters in the identity policy
+Policy size exceeds identity policy quota: The characters in the identity policy, excluding whitespace, exceed the character maximum for inline and managed policies.
+We recommend that you use multiple granular policies.
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": ""The {{policySize}} characters in the identity policy"
+"findingDetails": "The characters in the identity policy, excluding whitespace, exceed the character maximum for inline and managed policies.
+We recommend that you use multiple granular policies."
 ```

 **Resolving the general warning**